 John serves as a member of the Foundation Board of the Sue Duncan Children’s Center which provides free after-school educational and recreational programming for inner-city children.
-He also serves as a Director of the Princeton Club of Chicago.
-He currently resides in Chicago with his wife, Courtney.
+He currently resides in Chicago with his wife, Courtney, and daughter.

 Princeton University (A.B.
 1999)

 University of Illinois School of Law (J.D.
 2004), Summa Cum Laude, Order of the Coif; administrative editor, University of Illinois Law Review